 Unskilled Work

 Unskilled occupations are the least complex types of work.
-Jobs are unskilled when persons can usually learn to do them in 30 days or less.
+Jobs are unskilled when people can usually learn to do them in 30 days or less.
 Examples of unskilled jobs include working as a parking lot attendant, cleaner or janitor, construction laborer, or fast food worker.

 Semiskilled Work